yzw1236/dev-forge/README.md

 - View real-time conversion to all supported formats.
 - See color preview and copy any format value.
 - Supports HEX, RGB, HSL, HSV, and CMYK formats.

+### Base Converter
+- Select input base (binary, octal, decimal, hexadecimal).
+- Enter number and see real-time conversion to all bases.
+- Copy individual base results with one click.
+- Includes quick examples for common conversions.

+### HTTP Status Code Lookup
+- Search status codes by number, message, or description.
+- Filter by categories (Informational, Success, Redirection, Client Error, Server Error).
+- View detailed information for each status code.
+- Click on any status code for comprehensive details.

+### User-Agent Parser
+- Paste User-Agent string to analyze browser and device information.
+- Extract browser, OS, device type, and rendering engine details.
+- Detect mobile, tablet, desktop, and bot devices.
+- View version information for browsers and operating systems.

 ## Tech Stack